tvdboom/ATOM/docs_sources/api/models/lr.md

 <div align="right"><a href="https://github.com/tvdboom/ATOM/blob/master/atom/modeloptimizer.py#L685">[source]</a></div></pre>
 Applies probability calibration on the estimator.
 The calibration is done using the [CalibratedClassifierCV](https://scikit-learn.org/stable/modules/generated/sklearn.calibration.CalibratedClassifierCV.html) class from sklearn.
-The calibrator will be trained via cross-validation on a subset of the training data, using the rest to fit the calibrator.
+The calibrator is trained via cross-validation on a subset of the training data, using the rest to fit the calibrator.
 The new classifier will replace the `estimator` attribute.
 After calibrating, all prediction attributes will reset.